Paul DeJong Player Props: Cardinals vs. Dodgers

 |Games w/1+ RBI

+- The 8.2 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 24th in the league.

-- The Dodgers had the top team ERA among all MLB pitching staffs (2.81).
+- The Dodgers have a 4.65 team ERA that ranks 23rd across all MLB pitching staffs.

+- Dodgers pitchers combine to rank 17th in baseball in home runs surrendered (30 total, 1.1 per game).

-- May (2-1) gets the starting nod for the Dodgers in his sixth start of the season.
-He's put together a 3.07 ERA in 29 1/3 innings pitched, with 19 strikeouts.
+- Kershaw gets the start for the Dodgers, his sixth of the season.
+He is 4-1 with a 2.32 ERA and 32 strikeouts in 31 2/3 innings pitched.

-- The right-hander's most recent appearance was on Saturday against the Chicago Cubs, when he threw 5 1/3 innings, surrendering two earned runs while giving up two hits.
+- The lefty last appeared on Sunday against the Chicago Cubs, when he tossed six innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.